Mix It Up: Dabble in Many Home Educating Approaches

-The focus on seasons and nature attracts me to Steiner, as does their approach to art, it seems to me to be less intellectual and more emotional than we're generally familiar with in the school curriculum.
+The focus on seasons and nature attract me to a Steiner approach to education, as does their approach to art, which seems to me to be less intellectual and more emotional than we're generally familiar with in the school curriculum.

-There very many elements of a Charlotte Mason approach to education I like too: the short lesson, (verbal) narration, approach to art, and 'living books' are the ones with which I am most familiar.
+There very many elements of a Charlotte Mason approach to education I like too: the short lesson, (verbal) narration, its approach to art, and the concept of using 'living books', are the ones with which I am most familiar.

 I really like the way the environment is structured in Montessori to allow children to learn simply by interacting with it on their own terms, in their own time.
 Making everything accessible and within reach enables children to learn and grow independently too.
 It's self-correcting aspects are really appealing.

-Children also learn naturally and capitalising on this streamlines education and helps to build efficiency in learning: not teaching something the children will learn naturally on their own simply makes sense.
-Quite a bit of the curriculum can be learned this way provided the child is nurtured within a culture of curiosity and creativity and an environment that is busy, creative, constructive and productive and responsive to needs.
+Children also learn naturally through play and everyday life and capitalising on this streamlines education and helps to build efficiency in learning: not teaching something the children will learn naturally on their own simply makes sense.
+Quite a bit of the curriculum can be learned this way provided the child is nurtured within a nurturing culture of curiosity and creativity and an environment that is busy, creative, constructive and productive and responsive to needs.

 Was this article helpful?
 Was it worth $1.00 to you?

 Your gift of $1 or more helps to keep this site operating

 Beverley Paine with her children, and their home educated children, relaxing at home.

 Together with the support of my family, my aim is to help parents educate their children in stress-free, nurturing environments.
 In addition to building and maintaing this website, I continue to create and manage local and national home educating networks, help to organise conferences and camps, as well as write for, edit and produce newsletters, resource directories and magazines.
 I am an active supporter of national, state, regional and local home education groups.